Tuufless/FFXIV-Elemental-Raid-Macros/_current/zoraal_ja.en.md

   <tr>
     <td>
       <p>Yes, the damage source is still Zoraal Ja, so debuffs like <em>Addle,
-      Dismantle, Feint, and Reprisal will lower the stack damage.</p>
+      Dismantle, Feint, and Reprisal</em> will lower the stack damage.</p>
     </td>
   </tr>
 </table>